YieldLayer/yelay-sdk-cookbook/README.md

-# Spool V2 SDK Cookbook 🍲
+# Yelay SDK Cookbook 🍲

 ## Introduction

-Welcome to the Spool V2 SDK Cookbook!
-This cookbook is a guide to using the Spool V2 SDK.
-It is a simple Next.js project that allows you to test out the most common use cases when interacting with the Spool V2 protocol.
+Welcome to the Yelay SDK Cookbook!
+This cookbook is a guide to using the Yelay SDK.
+It is a simple Next.js project that allows you to test out the most common use cases when interacting with the Yelay protocol.

 The cookbook currently contains recipes for the following use cases: